gushogg-blake/svelte-view-engine/readme.md

 - `css` is the CSS
 - `html` is the SSR-rendered component markup
 - `js` is the component code as an IIFE
-- `name` is the basename of the .svelte file, and is used as the client-side Svelte class name
+- `name` is the basename of the .svelte file, and is used as the client-side component class name
 - `locals` is a JSON-stringified version of the object you pass to `res.render()`